 PCIe 4.0 is the latest iteration of PCIe to get a commercial release.
-It offers double the bandwidth that its predecessor, PCIe 3.0, does.
+It offers double the bandwidth than that of its predecessor, PCIe 3.0.

-In this article, we’ll briefly explain what PCIe is, what its latest iteration is all about, how PCIe 3.0 and PCIe 4.0 compare, and ultimately, we’ll see whether it is worth getting for gaming in 2020.
+In this article, we’ll briefly explain what PCIe is, what its latest iteration is all about, how PCIe 3.0 compares to PCIe 4.0, and ultimately, we’ll discuss whether PCIe 4.0 is worth getting for gaming in 2023.

 Table of ContentsShow

 PCIe (sometimes also abbreviated as PCI-e or referred to as PCI Express) stands for Peripheral Component Interconnect Express and it is a ubiquitous expansion bus via which various expansion cards can interface with the motherboard.
 This includes graphics cards, SSDs, Wi-Fi adapters, modems, capture cards, sound cards and more.